LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## 6. setup

-With `--execmode` chooses an execution mode to define how a given container will be executed.
-The option `--nvidia` enables access to NVIDIA GPUs (only possible if they are available).
+With `--execmode` choose an execution mode to define how a given container will be executed.
+The option `--nvidia` enables access to NVIDIA GPUs (only possible if they are available on the host machine).

 ```bash
 udocker setup --execmode=F1 mytensor